NoCheatPlus/Docs/Development/Roadmap.md

 For a more detailed explanation or discussion of future design issues see the Design (TODO: link) page.

 # Current focus
-* Follow up release with bug fixes, expecting more feedback due to releasing both on dbo and spigotmc.
+* Follow up release with bug fixes, planned for: 2017-05-06/late (feature freeze, harmless fixes only.)
-* Possibly quick-fix false positives.
-Issues around 2017-04-XX.
-    * survivalfly: sprint+jump
-    * passable: uncertain, possibly retry with other axis order under certain conditions, such as moving down.
+* Attempt to fix false positives:
+    * SurvivalFly: sprint+jump on flat ground (low speed up, bunny condition loss makes use of buffer).
+    * SurvivalFly: below micro move threshold issues (0.0625):
+        * < 0.025 above ground after respawn (possibly other cases, like stepping to roughly this amount onto layered snow).
+        * Jumping onto/around the eye of an ender frame with eye (medium easy to reproduce on 1.11.2).
+    * SurvivalFly: piston + slime block push up.
+    * CreativeFly: Spectator mode issue (ascend speed)?
+    * (CreativeFly/SurvivalFly: Edge cases with elytra - rather after this release.)

+# Scheduled
+Topics that will be tackled soon, no guarantee on order.
+* False positives, attempt fixes:
+    * Vehicles: piston + slime block push up.
+    * Horizontal pushing of pistons.
 * Evaluate: hacc with another slightly longer term tracking with extra limit - might allow a lower limit.
+* Evaluate: Get rid of horizontal buffer (woulf yield a lot of reports).
 * Decision for next topic between:
     * Fight checks (multiple iterations pending).
     * Data storage overhaul (multiple iterations pending).
     * set back policy (a) better cross-plugin compatibility b) new policies)

-# Scheduled
-Topics that will be tackled soon, no guarantee on order.
 * Fight checks, penalty actions: implement more penalty actions, allow use in fight checks.
 * Check data access: Implement (more) fine grained data removal for the remaining check types.
 * Fight checks, loop checks design.